-Fruition’s newest album, Broken at the Break of Day, may be hard to categorize, yet it feels complete because of their dedication to honesty as well as harmony.
+Although it’s a challenge to categorize, the seven-song album feels whole because of the band’s dedication to honesty as well as harmony.
 The Portland, Oregon-based band is composed of Jay Cobb Anderson (electric guitar, vocals), Kellen Asebroek (piano, acoustic guitar vocals), Jeff Leonard (bass), Mimi Naja (mandolin, electric guitar, vocals) and Tyler Thompson (drums).
-Broken at the Break of Day follows the band’s exceptional 2019 album, Wild as the Night.
+Broken at the Break of Day, recorded in Thompson’s basement in between tour dates, follows the band’s exceptional 2019 album, Wild as the Night.

 “This process was the quickest the band had ever wrote and recorded the songs,” Thompson says.
 “All the songs obviously fit either a ‘day’ or ‘night’ theme, but the whole rehearsing and recording process had to be done in about half the amount of time we were used to.
 That time limitation leant us to not over think things, play instinctually and all live in the studio with very minimal overdubs.
 All the songs are very different, but I think the speedy process naturally created some sonic congruency.”

 The prolific band will release Wild as the Night and Broken at the Break of Day together on vinyl as well, giving listeners the option to hear the music as a collective body of work in a playlist-focused era.

 “From a visibility standpoint, being able to release more music more often (even if it is in smaller doses) is ideal in the new frontier of digital music that we have found ourselves smack dab in the middle of,” Asebroek says.
 “It's nice to be able to stay on people's radar, in an age where people have instant access to the whole of music history at their fingertips.
 It’s also nice to put these out together on vinyl as a nod to the way things once were”